 Website: www.ysu.edu/rdg-studyskills

-Textbook: Wong, L. Essential Study Skills..
+Textbook: Wong, L. Essential Study Skills.
+Cengage; Mason, OH.
 Sixth Edition, Custom Published for YSU

 Prerequisites: Placement in this course is based upon COMPASS® Reading Test scores which indicated a reading score between the grade levels of 10 and 12.
 The raw score may be obtained from the candidate’s academic advisor.